 Keith Ramsey – Head Coach

-Keith Ramsey takes over the reins of Mira Costa Baseball in his first year with the program.
+Keith Ramsey begins his 5th season leading Mira Costa Baseball.
 Keith was born and raised in Westchester, California and attended Loyola high school where he starred as both a goalkeeper on the CIF 1998 championship soccer team and was an all league baseball player for the Cubs.
 After high school, Ramsey attended Los Angeles Harbor College and competed as both a pitcher and outfielder, earning a scholarship to the University of Florida.
 Ramsey was an All-SEC selection.

 After being drafted his junior season by the Cincinnati Reds, he returned to school to play his senior year and earn his degree in English.
 Following the 2002 season for the Gators, Ramsey was drafted in the 10th round by the Cleveland Indians and played eleven years of professional baseball for five different MLB organizations up to the AAA level.

 After his playing career, Ramsey coached for Manhattan Beach Little League and other travel teams.
 In 2016 he made his high school coaching debut at Crossroads school and doubled the Roadrunners’ win total that season.
 Following that success, the opportunity to become a Mustang was too hard to pass up.
 Ramsey took on the role as Varsity Head Coach for the Mira Costa Baseball program.
-He currently resides in Westchester with his wife Meagan and young son Bodhi.
+He currently resides in Westchester with his wife Meagan and their two sons.

 Warren Trott – Varsity Assistant